anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      MUST be retained by the registrar for its upstream certificate enrollment message exchange with backend PKI components.
 -->
-     To support the end-to-end proof of identity of the pledge, the enrollment protocol used by the pledge
-     MUST also be used by the registrar for its upstream certificate enrollment message exchange with backend PKI components.
+     Note: To support the end-to-end proof of identity of the pledge, the enrollment protocol used by the pledge must also be used by the registrar for its upstream certificate enrollment message exchange with backend PKI components.
      Between the pledge and the registrar the enrollment messages are typically tunneled over the TLS channel already established between these entities.